Bardolph-Automation-Inc/bardolph/docs/language.rst

 because you can set only one area of the bulb's body section.
 A more powerful syntax uses ``begin`` and ``end`` to contain a collection of settings that are sent as a unit that updates the entire bulb.
-For example, to set a few different areas of the bulb, plus the tip:
+For example, to set a few different areas of the bulb:

 .. code-block:: lightbulb